 2. Natural Fruit

-If you cannot handle kratom taste, look into the next best kratom sweeteners – natural fruit.
+If you cannot handle kratom taste, look into the next best type of kratom sweeteners – natural fruit.
 While you will likely not put fruit into kratom tea, making kratom smoothies may be a healthy alternative.
-You will not be able to mask kratom taste, but also up your intake of vitamins from the fruit.
+You will not be able to mask the kratom taste, but also up your intake of vitamins from the fruit.

 You can also mix kratom with your favorite fruit juice.
 However, make sure to use freshly-squeezed juice rather than store-bought ones.
 The latter tend to have additional additives to make them sweeter and prolong their shelf life.